ietf-wg-keytrans/draft-arch/draft-ietf-keytrans-architecture.md

 When a user was previously allowed to lookup or change a label's value but no longer is, KT prevents the user from learning whether or not the label's value has changed since the user's access was revoked.
-Note however that in Contact Monitoring mode, users will still be permitted to perform monitoring to guarantee honest operation of the Transparency Log.
+Note however that in Contact Monitoring mode, users SHOULD be permitted to perform monitoring to guarantee honest operation of the Transparency Log.

 Applications are primarily able to manage the privacy of their data in KT by